urvikajadiya23/vsdsq-internship/Task 7/spi_master/docs/IP_User_Guide.md

 - RTL simulation
-- Memory-mapped software execution on the RISC-V processor
+- Memory-mapped software execution on the RISC-V processor The SPI Master IP has been validated using:

+• RTL simulation with a MOSI-to-MISO loopback connection in the testbench.

-- Internal MOSI-to-MISO loopback on the VSDSquadron FPGA
+• Hardware implementation on the VSDSquadron FPGA using the integrated SPI data path within the SoC.

 The loopback configuration allows transmitted data to be received back without requiring an external SPI slave device.